Probing baryon number with missing energy: Conclusions

 We also investigate the reach in top decays, see Sec.~\ref{sec:top}.
 Branching ratios as large as $\sim \text{few} \times 10^{-6}$ can arise, especially for $t \to N \bar b \bar b$, or into a single $b$, see Tab.~\ref{tab:top_UL}.
 This motivates further searches at the LHC with MET in top decays, particularly because the operators probed by existing searches in top decays with charged leptons are already severely constrained by proton-stability bounds, whereas the operators considered here are not.

 \acknowledgments

 We are grateful to Hector Gisbert for collaboration during the initial stages of this project.
-We also like to thank Alexandre Carvunis, Bhupal Dev, Miguel Escudero and Dominik Suelmann for useful discussions.
+We also like to thank Alexandre Carvunis, Bhupal Dev, Miguel Escudero and Dominik Suelmann for useful discussions, and in particular Chaja Baruch, Gilly Elor, Jared Goldberg, Omer Shtaif and Yotam Soreq for drawing our attention to lepton cuts in the MET+top analysis.
 ARS has been supported by the Spanish Government (Agencia Estatal de Investigación MCIN/AEI/10.13039/501100011033) Grant No. PID2023-146220NB-I00.